hebaulf/rest-api-blog/README.md

 - Register as a new user
 - Log in
 - Click on the user profile in the header.
-- Update user image, name, email and password (For now you have to update/write in input for every item otherwise the info will update as blank)
+- Update user image, name, email and password (For now you have to update all inputs, otherwise the info will update as blank (did not have time to fix))
 - Create a blog post with image, title and text.
 - Edit and delete your blog post.
 - View your and other users posts.